Julia Sand: First letter

 Julia Sand wrote her first letter when she was thirty-one.
-Dated August 27, 1881, it reached Arthur when he was still U.S. Vice President.
-Arthur's predecessor, President James A. Garfield, had been shot by Charles Guiteau; it took nearly two months for Garfield to die, during which time Vice-President Arthur was in seclusion.
+Dated August 27, 1881, it reached Arthur when he was still U.S. vice president.
+Arthur's predecessor, President James A. Garfield, had been shot by Charles Guiteau; it took nearly two months for Garfield to die, during which time Vice President Arthur was in seclusion.
 Upon being caught, Guiteau had announced his hope that Arthur would be president and there was a brief investigation into whether Guiteau had been hired by Garfield's enemies.
 Though this was disproven, there were threats to Arthur's life and he feared making public appearances.
 Arthur's past was tied to various scandals involving the New York Custom House and it was feared by many that an Arthur presidency would be a disaster.
 The Republican Party was divided between "Stalwarts" (supporters of former U.S. President Ulysses Grant and New York party boss Roscoe Conkling) and "Half-Breeds" (supporters of U.S. President Garfield and U.S. Secretary of State James G. Blaine).

 Sand's letter added that, for five years, she had felt "dead and buried" but the attempt on Garfield's life and America's lack of faith in Arthur had inspired her to attempt to inspire him.

 Other letters

 Sand's letters generally contained political advice, although it was interspersed with personal details and concern regarding Arthur's health and personal life.
 As she had no political ties, all of her information apparently came from newspapers.

 Historian and Chester Arthur biographer Thomas C. Reeves suggested her letters revealed a sympathy for the reformist wing of the Republican Party.
 In a letter of January 7, 1882, she remarked that it was rumored that Arthur's visits to New York were because he was engaged.
 "Do you remember any other President as restless as yourself, who was rushing home every few weeks?
 If, as Washington gossip hints, you are engaged and wish to see the lady without having her name dragged before the public – of course the end justifies the means."
 In the same letter, she remarked on an incident when Arthur had kissed a baby with such discomfort that she "had thought of Pickwick and almost died laughingly".

-President Garfield died on September 19, 1881 and Arthur thus became U.S. President.
+President Garfield died on September 19, 1881, and Arthur thus became U.S. president.
 After giving his inaugural address, he received another letter dated September 25, 1881.
-She counselled him to let the country mourn and that he should show compassion to help the nation heal.
+She encouraged him to let the country mourn and that he should show compassion to help the nation heal.
 Sand wrote to Arthur: "You are a better & nobler man, [due to] the manner in which you have borne yourself through this long, hard ordeal."
 (Letter of September 25, 1881).

 Sand began to urge Arthur to visit her in a letter dated November 8, 1881 and subsequent letters indicated annoyance that he had not acknowledged the invitation.